gilt/tech-blog/_posts/2018-01-03-instant-voucher-serverless.md

 ### Step Functions Limitations

 From our development exerience using AWS Step Functions we discovered some limitations of this service.
 First of all, it lacks of a feature like a `Map` state which would take a list of input objects and transform it to another list of result objects.
 A possible solution could be allowing invocation of a sub SF multiple times.
 In our case, an order object can be split into multiple order objects depending on the items in the original order.
 Unfortuntely SF does not offer a State type that can map a dynamic number of elements.
-We eventually made the workaround by creating a **order-pre-processing** SF and make it invoke the **order-processing** SF multiple times to process those 'split' orders.
+We eventually made the workaround by creating an **order-pre-processing** SF and make it invoke the **order-processing** SF multiple times to process those 'split' orders.

 Secondly, we hope AWS can provide versioning/aliasing for Step Functions so we can gain immutability out of the box instead of forcing immutability on our side.
 Any support for blue/green deployment would be even better.

 Also, we expect AWS to provide better filtering/searching abilities on the Step Functions dashboard so we can gain some fundamental data analytics from historical executions.
 This could be obtained by declaring some "searchable" fields and relative types in the SF definition.

-In the context of AWS Enterprise Support, we (Team Marconi) had a productive meeting directly with AWS Step Functions Product Manager during which we have suggested our list of improvements.
+In the context of AWS Enterprise Support, we (Team Marconi) had a productive meeting directly with the AWS Step Functions Product Manager during which we have suggested our list of improvements.
 It was gratifying to hear that most of these are already or will be included in their development roadmap.

 ### Future Work
 From an architecture perspective, we are trying to standardize a continous delivery process for our serverless components.
 At the moment, what we have is "poor man's CI/CD" - some bash/node scripts which use AWS CloudFormation SDK to provision resources.
-There are varioius tools available either from AWS or the serverless community such as [Terraform](https://www.terraform.io/), [CodePipeline](https://aws.amazon.com/documentation/codepipeline/) that we are trying to integrate with to provide a frictionless process to production.
+There are various tools available either from AWS or the serverless community such as [Terraform](https://www.terraform.io/), [CodePipeline](https://aws.amazon.com/documentation/codepipeline/) that we are trying to integrate with to provide a frictionless path to production.